lammps/lammps/doc/src/pair_smatb.rst

 This pair style is part of the SMTBQ package and is only enabled if LAMMPS is built with that package.
 See the :doc:`Build package <Build_package>` page for more info.

+These pair potentials require the :doc:`newton <newton>` setting to be "on" for pair interactions.

 Related commands
 """"""""""""""""